ozzono/articles/android-crypto/how-to-mine-en.md

     [2021-06-03 19:24:20.337]  miner    speed 10s/60s/15m 0.42 0.44 n/a H/s max 0.53 H/s
     ```

-### Conclusão
+### Conclusion

-### Utilizando um dispositivo tão limitado e com emulação do linux não é vantajoso minerar criptomoedas, mesmo que seja monero e utilizando um pool!
+### Using linux emulation with slow processing in an old android device to mine cryptos isn't profitable, even if it is pooling monero

-Atualmente é perfeitamente possível minerar monero ou qualquer outra criptomoeda utilizando um dispositivo android.
-A depender do dispositivo cabe discutir se é viável ou vantajoso.
+It is perfectly possible to mine monero or any other crypto using android.
+Depending of the device it may even be profitable but deffinetly not with old low processing ones.

-- Utilizando essa configuração com UserLand num Moto X 2013:
+- With UserLand in a Moto X 2013:
-  - Taxa de conversão: 0.42H/s
+  - Hashrate: 0.42H/s
-  - Consumo: 4.335W
+  - Power Consumption: 4.335W
-    - Para esse experimento foi usado um carregador usb de 5.1V e 850mA
+    - For this experiment it was used a usv wall charge with de 5.1V e 850mA output
-    - P = V *I --> P = 5.1* 0.850
+    - P = V * I --> P = 5.1 * 0.850
-  - No Brasil a energia elétrica custa caro.
-Durante a escrita desse artigo, em São Paulo e com conversão direta: **US$ 0.14 KWh**.
+  - In Brazil electric energy is expensice.
+In São Paulo, when this article was written, with direct conversion: **US$ 0.14 KWh**.
-  - Resultado: não vale a pena
+  - Result: it's not worth it!
     <div style="text-align:center">
         <img src="./img3.jpeg"/>
         <br/>
         <a href="https://www.cryptocompare.com/mining/calculator/xmr?HashingPower=0.42&HashingUnit=H%2Fs&PowerConsumption=4.335&CostPerkWh=0.14&MiningPoolFee=1">origem da imagem</a>
     </div>

-### Referências
+### References

 - [Xmrig on Raspberrypi OS 32-bit](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=305983&sid=99d0bfda8541024dda55613f7e3a942f)
 - [How to mine on a pool with XMRig](https://www.getmonero.org/resources/user-guides/mine-to-pool.html)
 - [Mining Calculator](https://www.cryptocompare.com/mining/calculator/xmr?HashingPower=170&HashingUnit=H%2Fs&PowerConsumption=4.335&CostPerkWh=0.14&MiningPoolFee=1)